AdrianValdes/mutual-axioms/ernesto_quotes.md

 # Ernesto's Axioms

-This document contains a curated collection of up to 10 quotes that resonate with Ernesto.
-Each quote has earned its place as a compass point for thought and action.
+A collection of quotes that serve as guiding principles for thought and action.

 ---

+### On Pleasure & Connection
+> "If something gives you pleasure and you are doing it alone, you are probably doing it wrong."
+> — Ernesto, inspired by *Dopamine Nation* (Anna Lembke)

+🗓️ Added: 2025-05-18
+📝 ... pending

+---

+### On Stress & Meaning
+> "There is rarely stress without meaning and meaning without stress."
+> — Ernesto, inspired by *The Upside of Stress* (Kelly McGonigal)

+🗓️ Added: 2025-05-18
+📝 ... pending

+---

+### On Life's Essentials
+> "Love and work... work and love, that's all there is."
+> — A paraphrase of Sigmund Freud

+🗓️ Added: 2025-05-18
+📝 ... pending

+---

+### Template
 > "Quote here"
-> — Author (Source if needed)
+> — Author, *Source*

 🗓️ Added: YYYY-MM-DD
 📝 Optional comment

 ---